Student theater group Hoof ‘n’ Horn debuts “Chicago” in Duke’s new arts space.

 THE_OPER& is a computer-mediated work and a rich multimedia experience.
-The second world premiere for the Ruby opens in the von der Heyden Studio Theater on March 8, 2018, with shows Thursday, Friday, and Saturday.
+Go behind-the-scenes of the second world premiere in the Ruby.

 Three impressions from sitting in on a rehearsal of this ambitious new work by two Duke faculty members, commissioned and presented by Duke Performances: